 Assuming the motor is still running and trying to suck up power from the batteries, the battery that’s still on will still be trying to supply the motor and will be inadvertently charging the battery that’s off – but in reverse!
 This is known as reverse charging and it’s not good.
 (If the motor is off than nothing will happen.)

-If the stock 36V battery runs out first, then the 12V Booster Battery wouldn’t be able to damage the 36V one.
+If the stock 36V battery runs out first, then the 12V Booster Battery isn’t putting out enough voltage to damage the 36V one.
 But if the 12V Booster Battery runs out first, then a positive 36V potential will be applied to the negative lead of the 12V Booster Battery (compared to it’s positive lead).
 This could overload the protection circuit in the 12V BMS and damage the Booster Battery unless something is done to alleviate the situation.

 How to Maximize Power

 If the 12V Booster Battery shuts down while you’re riding your bike, you’ll likely notice the drop in voltage from 48V back to 36V.
-But a little more of that voltage is lost going through the battery-saving diodes in the Power Discharge Cable.
+But after that occurs, a tiny bit of that 36V power is lost going through the battery-saving diodes in the Power Discharge Cable.
+This happens only when the Power Booster Battery is fully drained.
+It might be such an insignificant amount of power saved you the wouldn’t even notice it, but for those who want every drop of available battery energy it could be worthwhile.

 So if you want to keep the maximum power going to the motor once the 12V Power Booster Battery is fully discharged, stop the bike and disconnect the Power Booster Battery from the 36V Sondors battery.
 Simply unplug the two blue bullet connectors of the Power Discharge Cable and reconnect the two remaining bullet connectors without the Discharge Cable.
 That way you won’t be wasting those precious electrons in the diodes.
 Instead you’ll be able to use all the available power left in the 36V battery to get you to your destination!